 A Mothers Day Safari….

-Today, I take you on a lighthearted exploration of the maternal-filial bond with these four legged creatures, whose display of intense emotions was humbling to witness everytime.
+Today, I take you on a lighthearted exploration of the maternal-filial bond with these four legged creatures, whose display of intense emotion was humbling to witness everytime.

 “Behind all your stories is always your mother’s story.